 20. Go on safari

-You can get some pretty good prices for safaris, provided you stay in campsites – so you could tick off number 19 there too.
+You can get some pretty good prices for safaris, provided you stay in campsites (like I did camping in the Serengeti) – so you could tick off number 19 there too.
 Look at the top adventure tour operators, who get good deals for numbers, and try safaris in South Africa, Kenya and Zambia for the best budgets.

 Or you can always try my friend Helen’s Rock My Adventure tours throughout Africa.
 Check out the link for the latest prices and trips.

 It depends how worldly wise you are how easy this one is going to be.

 Lucky for me I was pretty insulated in my teens so even Slovenia was an adventure for me.
 But what about Azerbaijan?
 Or the Moab Desert?
 Or Petra?
 Just pick a point on a map and if you’ve never heard of it, then off you pop.

 Obviously, there are thousands of trips you can take before you get old, but I hope this list has inspired you to try something and somewhere different, and to narrow your search!

 And just let me know if you think I’ve missed any kind of trip off, I’m always looking for inspiration myself.